 Fall is right around the corner, and that means it’s back to school for children, teens, and young adults across the country.
-Eben started almost two weeks ago!
 For parents, that means it’s time to handle getting lunches packed, balanced breakfasts on the table, and sleepyheads out of bed!

 I always get a wonderful nostalgic feeling from the end of summer, back-to-school time.
-It always reinvigorates me, and makes me excited to try new things and make changes in my life, even though my own schooldays are long past.
-I think part of this has definitely been from raising my wonderful son, Eben.
-Watching him go through the process of starting a new grade each year has been so rewarding and inspiring.
-I always want to support him and his efforts at school, and part of that means making sure he’s well fed and properly fueled so his brain can do all that learning each day.
+It always reinvigorates me and makes me excited to try new things and make changes in my life, even though my own schooldays are long past.
+I think part of this has definitely been from raising Eben!

-- Justin’s Chocolate Hazelnut Butter & Pretzels: These fun, dippable snacks make eating healthy nut butter a breeze.
+- Justin’s Chocolate Hazelnut Butter & Pretzels: This fun, dippable snacks make eating healthy nut butter a breeze.
 Eben loves these so much he had already gone through the package of them before school started!
-Like a healthier version of Nutella, these snacks feel like an indulgence, but they’re made from high quality, all-natural ingredients, with a focus on sustainability.
+Like a healthier version of Nutella, these snacks feel like an indulgence, but they’re made from high-quality, all-natural ingredients with a focus on sustainability.
 Definitely a winner!

 - Fruit and Vegetable Chips: Whether you choose to make these in the oven, dehydrator, or buy them from your local health food store (such a variety is available these days!), fruit or vegetable chips are a great way of making healthy eating fun and delicious for kids.
 The possibilities are endless: apples, sweet potatoes, kale, zucchini, eggplant, all with any combination of flavored salts, herbs, and spices.